hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-python.md

 ## Create ##

-First create the opinionated files for the new function.
+Create the structure and files for the new function.

-`faas-cli new fibonacci --lang python3 --prefix=$REGISTRY/fibonacci`{{execute}}
+`faas-cli new fibonacci --lang python3 --prefix $REGISTRY/fibonacci --gateway $OPENFAAS_URL`{{execute}}

 Copy the pre-written example fibonacci Python code into the handler code.